nickbrady/FlashCardsFromEpub/README.md

 2. Get chapters of epub file
 3. Filter chapters (ignore front / back material)
 4. Get text of each chapter in book
-5. split the text into words (split by whitespace)
+5. Split the text into words (split by whitespace)
 6. Filter word list to only get unique words
-7. Ignore capitalized words
+7. Ignore capitalized words; ignore words with digits [0-9]
-8. Check that word is "new" - i.e. not already included in previous chapters
+8. Check that word is "new" - i.e. not already included in previous chapters or known vocabulary
 9. Make text file of new unique words
-10. Use selenium to retrieve english translations of words (google translate or DeepL)
+10. Use selenium to retrieve English translations of words (Google translate or DeepL)
-11. Make dataframe of Dutch, English word pairs
+11. Make dataframe of Dutch, English word pairs, and .mp3 file name - .csv file with AnkiApp / AnkiMobile structure
 12. Use selenium to retrieve media - audio of Dutch words
 13. Save audio in chapter specific subfolders
-14. Make .csv file with AnkiApp / AnkiMobile structure
-15. Check that all media files are included
+14. Check that all media files are included
-16. Make zip file of each chapter subfolder - includes .mp3's and .csv file (AnkiApp specific)
+15. Make zip file of each chapter subfolder - includes .mp3's and .csv file (AnkiApp specific)
-17. Use selenium to upload these zip folders to AnkiApp website (https://web.ankiapp.com/#/import)
+16. Use selenium to upload zip folders to AnkiApp website (https://web.ankiapp.com/#/import)